akshaysaka/Monte-Carlo/README.md

 **************************************************
 Readme for the Monte carlo Software
 **************************************************
--> There are three files used: Monte-Carlo.exe, inputs.csv, Index_Returns.csv
+-> There are three main files the user directly uses: Monte-Carlo.py, inputs.csv, Index_Returns.csv

 -> Don't change the top row of the inputs.csv file.